 Alice Springs Airport

-The road trip from Alice Springs to Uluru (Ayer’s Rock) on the fully sealed Stuart Highway and Lasseter Highway consists of a direct drive of 445km, 276 mi, 4:30 hrs in a standard vehicle.
+The road trip from Alice Springs to Uluru (Ayer’s Rock) on the fully sealed Stuart Highway and Lasseter Highway consists of a direct drive of 445km, 276 mi, and 4:30 hrs in a standard vehicle.

 Note that you do not need a 4WD vehicle to visit Uluru – there are sealed roads to all of the major tourist attractions.